Welcome

 Visit our Basilica Church

 Our parish is at the heart of the Catholic faith in downtown Lancaster.
 Holy Mass, central to everything we do, is celebrated seven days a week and the Sacrament of Reconciliation is easily accessible.
+We are in the process of developing a formal visit form and visit plan.
+In the meantime, we do have a nice Basilica Tour Booklet available for purchase in the parish office that visitors could use for a self-guided tour of the basilica upon visiting.
 We welcome your visit!

 132 South High Street